hellaprofessional/Network-Backup/README.md

 # Network-Backup
 This is a script to login to network devices, pull the configuration, and backup.
 This is running off Python 3.6 and Netmiko.

+( Note, This branch is to introduce a change in how I'm working with credentials.
+The plan will be to use an encrypted CSV file for the device info.
+This should make data a little more secure, and a little easier to manage )

 Warning that a lot of this is me learning to code, while working on a project.
 This uses the Netmiko library to handle SSH connections between network devices. ( https://github.com/ktbyers/netmiko )  There other projects that are way more featured than this, such as Rancid.
 But this helps me solve two problems.

 - The person asking me for this doesn't want to dedicate a linux server to this cause, and will likely piggyback on some windows machine they have.